Facilities Management

 How does it affect me?

-Like your house, the HVAC heating system heats and cools several rooms at once.
+Like your house, the HVAC system heats and cools several rooms at once.
 When one sensor reads a temperature that is outside of the set points, all the rooms will be heated and or cooled.
 This creates office spaces or classrooms that are warmer or cooler than others while remaining within the bounds of the temperature setpoints of 68-78°F. Sensors are present in every room but cannot be individually controlled.

 An example of how zoned heating temperatures can fluctuate from room to room but remain